 - Using alternative means to resolve disputes

-Over the years, common features of judicial reforms relating to commercial dispute resolution have included: maintaining specialized commercial courts or divisions; introducing small claims courts and simplified procedures for small claims; introducing or expanding existing case management systems; automating processes through the introduction of electronic filing of the initial complaint, electronic service of process or electronic fee payment; and using alternative means to resolve disputes.
+Over the years, common features of judicial reform related to commercial dispute resolution have included maintaining specialized commercial courts or divisions; introducing small claims courts and simplified procedures for small claims; introducing or expanding existing case management systems; automating processes through the introduction of electronic filing of the initial complaint, electronic service of process or electronic fee payment; and using alternative means to resolve disputes.

-Dedicated systems for commercial cases can make a big difference in the effectiveness of a judiciary (1).
-Having specialized commercial courts or divisions reduces the number of cases pending before the main first-instance court and thus can lead to shorter resolution times within the main trial court—one reason why economies have sometimes introduced specialized courts as a case management tool.
+Dedicated systems for commercial cases can make a big difference in the effectiveness of a judiciary.1 Having specialized commercial courts or divisions reduces the number of cases pending before the main first-instance court and thus can lead to shorter resolution times within the main trial court—one reason why economies have introduced specialized courts as a case management tool.
 But the benefits do not end there.
-Commercial courts and divisions tend to promote consistency in the application of the law, increasing predictability for court users (2).
-And judges in such courts develop expertise in their field, which likely leads to faster and more qualitative dispute resolution (3).
+Commercial courts and divisions tend to promote consistency in the application of the law, increasing predictability for court users.2 And judges in such courts develop expertise in their field, which may support faster and more qualitative dispute resolution.3

-The data show that 99 of the 190 economies covered by Doing Business have a specialized commercial jurisdiction—established by setting up a dedicated stand-alone court, a specialized commercial section within an existing court or specialized judges within a general civil court.
-Economies with stand-alone commercial courts include Austria, Belgium, Côte d'Ivoire, Mali and Sri Lanka.
-Those with a commercial division within their courts include Benin, Kenya, Nigeria – Lagos, Uganda, the United Kingdom and the United States – New York.
-Out of the 11 economies where two cities are measured, China, India and the Russian Federation are the only ones where commercial courts or divisions have been established in both cities.
-In the 17 Sub-Saharan African economies that have introduced commercial courts or sections since 2005—Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Ghana, Guinea-Bissau, Lesotho, Liberia, Malawi, Mauritius, Mozambique, Niger, Rwanda, Senegal, the Seychelles, Sierra Leone and Togo—the average time to resolve the standardized case measured by Doing Business was reduced by about 2 months.
-In Côte d’Ivoire, the reduction was more than 8 months.
+The data show that 104 of the 190 economies covered by Doing Business have a specialized commercial jurisdiction—established by setting up a dedicated stand-alone court, a specialized commercial section within an existing court or specialized judges within a general civil court.
+Economies with stand-alone commercial courts include for example Austria, Belgium, Côte d'Ivoire, Mali and Sri Lanka.
+Those with a commercial division within their courts include Kenya, Nigeria (Lagos), Uganda, the United Kingdom and the United States (New York).
+Of the 11 economies where two cities are measured, China, India and the Russian Federation are the only economies where commercial courts or divisions have been established in both main business cities.
+In the 20 Sub-Saharan African economies that have introduced commercial courts or sections since 2005—namely Benin, Burkina Faso, Cameroon, Côte d’Ivoire, Ethiopia, Ghana, Guinea, Guinea-Bissau, Lesotho, Liberia, Malawi, Mauritius, Mozambique, Niger, Rwanda, Senegal, the Seychelles, Sierra Leone, South Africa and Togo—the average time to resolve the standardized case measured by Doing Business was reduced by more than two months.
+In Côte d’Ivoire, the reduction was more than eight months.
 In 2011, resolving a commercial dispute in Abidjan took 770 days.
 In 2013, after the creation of a specialized commercial court, it took only 585 days.
 Today, it takes 525 days.

-Faster and less costly dispute resolution matters to small and medium-size enterprises, which may not have the resources to stay in business during long and costly litigation.
-If a claim could not be enforced because the relative cost is prohibitive, there would be a denial of justice (8).
-By providing a venue for resolving claims with costs and procedures that are realistic and proportionate to the size of the dispute, small claims courts and simplified procedures for small claims increase access to justice for businesses and individuals (9).
+Faster and less costly dispute resolution matters to small and medium-size enterprises, which may not have the resources to stay in business during lengthy, costly litigation.
+If a claim could not be enforced because the relative cost is prohibitive, there would be a denial of justice.8 By providing a venue for resolving claims with costs and procedures that are realistic and proportionate to the size of the dispute, small claims courts and simplified procedures for small claims increase access to justice for businesses and individuals.9

-According to Doing Business data, 133 economies have either a stand-alone small claims court or a simplified procedure for small claims within the first-instance court (10).
-Of these 133 economies, 121 allow parties to represent themselves during the proceedings.
+According to Doing Business data, 132 economies have either a stand-alone small claims court or a simplified procedure for small claims within the first-instance court.10 Of these 132 economies, 122 allow parties to represent themselves during the proceedings.

 Case management refers to a set of principles and techniques intended to ensure the timely and organized flow of cases through the court from initial filing through disposition.
-Case management enhances processing efficiency and promotes early court control of cases (11).
-When well implemented, case management techniques can enhance record-keeping, reduce delays and case backlogs and provide information to support strategic allocation of time and resources—all of which encourage generally better services from courts (12).
-They can also improve the predictability of court events, which can ensure accountability, increase public trust, reduce opportunities for corruption and enhance the transparency of court administration (13).
+Case management enhances processing efficiency and promotes early court control of cases.11 When well implemented, case management techniques can enhance record-keeping, reduce delays and case backlogs and provide information to support the strategic allocation of time and resources—all of which tend to encourage better services from courts.12 They can also improve the predictability of court events, which can ensure accountability, increase public trust, reduce opportunities for corruption and enhance the transparency of court administration.13

 Doing Business collects data on three of the recognized core principles: the availability of regulations setting time standards for at least three key court events, the availability of regulations on adjournments and continuances, and the possibility of holding a pretrial conference—a hearing to narrow down contentious issues and evidentiary questions before the trial, explore the case’s complexity and the projected length of trial, create a schedule of the proceedings and check with the parties on the possibility of settlement.
 When collecting data relating to regulations on time standards and adjournments, Doing Business also surveys experts on whether these standards are respected in practice.